ether/etherpad-lite-jquery-plugin/README.md

 'showControls'     : false, // If you want to show controls IE bold, italic etc.
-'showChat' : false, // If you want to show the chat button or not 'showLineNumbers'  : false, // If you want to show the line numbers or not 'userName' : 'unnamed' // The username you want to pass to the pad.
+'showChat' : false, // If you want to show the chat button or not 'showLineNumbers'  : false, // If you want to show the line numbers or not 'userName' : 'unnamed', // The username you want to pass to the pad.
+'useMonospaceFont' : false // Use monospaced fonts
 </pre>

 # Copyright